The Certificate is a first level qualification which recognises

 Solution Focused Groupwork: 1-day

-Any other BRIEF course that may be added to the BRIEF training programme or conducted for another organisation (e.g.Team Coaching, Conflict Resolution, Building Cooperation, Couple Therapy etc.)
+Any other BRIEF course that may be added to the BRIEF training programme or conducted in-service for another organisation (e.g.Team Coaching, Conflict Resolution, Building Cooperation, Couple Therapy etc.) by a BRIEF trainer.

 Complete an essay of 3000-3500 words demonstrating an understanding of the solution focused approach, how it is used in the applicant's work setting and including a detailed case example from the applicant’s current work.
 The essay is to be divided into a number of sections as follows: